 - How did we get the Bible?

 In the Garden of Eden, God walked and talked with Adam and Eve.
 It was God’s desire from the beginning to have a close relationship with mankind, with those made in His image.
-The initial stories in the Bible came to us from people who heard from God or experienced His actions in this world.
-Led by the Spirit of the Lord, these people memorized and passed on these stories to the next generation until they were written down and preserved for us today.
+The initial stories in the Bible came to us from people who heard from God.
+Led by the Spirit of the Lord, these people memorized and passed on these stories to the next generation.

-The selection and preservation of the biblical text was done carefully with great thought and prayer.
-The Bible is comprised of 66 Books written by more than 40 authors over a period of more than 2,000 years.
-From the time of Moses until the time of Jesus Christ, the nation of Israel kept the Old Testament books in safety, carefully making exact copies of the originals.
-We know that the text Jesus read was essentially identical to the one we read today because of the discovery of the Dead Sea Scrolls which essentially come from the same time period.
+The Bible is comprised of 66 Books written by more than 40 authors over 2,000 years.
+The nation of Israel kept the Old Testament books in safety.
+They carefully made exact copies of the originals.
+We know that the text Jesus read was essentially identical to the one we read today.
+The discovery of the Dead Sea Scrolls helps us understand this.

 The early Church was required to make some clear decisions when a false teaching called Gnosticism appeared.
 Around the year 140, the Roman church received a visit from Marcion, a native of Asia Minor.
 Marcion rejected the Old Testament entirely and had selectively chosen and edited some of the apostolic material, purging them of anything that did not align with his views.

-This challenge, along with the appearance of several other heretical groups, seems to have propelled the early Church to define more clearly the content and the boundaries of the books and letters which came to be known as the “New Testament.”
-By the end of the second century, there was a developing consensus that led to the acceptance of our current collection of 27 books; this process is described in the works of Origen of Alexandria written in the early 200s.
-Then, in a series of church councils beginning with the Council of Nicaea in 325, the Church was able to confirm the collection we know today as the New Testament.
+This challenge seems to have propelled the early Church to define more clearly the content and the boundaries of the books and letters which came to be known as the “New Testament.”
+Then, In a series of church councils beginning with the Council of Nicaea in 325, the Church was able to confirm the collection we know today as the New Testament.

 Thus, within the first three centuries AD, the early Church adopted the Old Testament as the Word of God, later adding the collection of gospels and letters which form the New Testament that we have today.
 The selection process was careful and prayerful.
 We now have many early copies of these texts, and they confirm that the New Testament that we read today reflects the original intent of each writer as they communicate God’s word to us.